 Quick Verdict: Focus Factor

-Focus Factor has a high quality multi-vitamin and mineral profile.
+Focus Factor has a high-quality multivitamin and mineral profile.
 It also contains some good nootropic ingredients in its proprietary blend.

 The Focus Factor Range

-This is pretty unusual for a nootropic supplement brand to do.
 Most focus on perfecting one product and giving a broad range of benefits, whereas Focus Factor seem to attempt to target particular use cases with each of their different supplements.

 Focus Factor Benefits

 Now it is important to note that like most nootropics, the claims made by Focus Factor are not evaluated by the FDA (Food and Drug Administration).
+They don’t need to be.

 This study was completed in 2011 by the Cognitive Research Corporation (and was funded by Focus Factor).
-It concluded that Focus Factor did indeed improve memory, concentration and focus and that it was well tolerated by users – in other words, there were very few (if any) side effects.
+It concluded that Focus Factor did indeed improve memory, concentration and focus, and that it was well tolerated by users – in other words, there were very few (if any) side effects.

 This was a pretty limited data set though, with just 96 participants in total, 49 taking the placebo and 47 taking Focus Factor.
-Some of the participant data was removed due to lack of follow up and non-compliance with the study.
-The results look promising, it’s just a shame that this couldn’t be rolled out to a greater number of participants to further solidify the claims.
+Some of the participant data was removed due to lack of follow-up and non-compliance with the study.

 Focus Factor Ingredients

-4 capsules per day is quite a lot.
-They also suggest you can go up as high as 8 per day, so the doses shown below could be doubled if you feel you need to take more.
-For our testing, we stuck to 4 capsules per day.
+They also suggest you can go up as high as eight per day, so the doses shown below could be doubled if you feel you need to take more.
+(Edit: This has since been removed by the site, which now advises not to exceed the recommended dose of four capsules a day.)
+For our testing, we stuck to four capsules per day.

 Focus Factor actually has a very comprehensive list of natural ingredients – and if nothing else, it makes for a pretty impressive multivitamin supplement.